 Your Vet May Not Be Able to Help

-Unfortunately, CBD is not a subject most veterinarians can talk about.
+Unfortunately, CBD is not a subject some veterinarians can talk about.
 With so many federal and state guidelines in place when it comes to this product, it isn’t easy to call up your vet and get approval for use.
 They cannot write a prescription or promote the products due to CBDs categorization by the DEA.

 FAQ: CBD For Dogs

 So far, studies on doses of CBD do show some side effects once a safe threshold is surpassed, however, controlled doses tend to show minimal to no side effects for the entire duration of some studies.
 However, it is important to note that not all dogs will react the same to CBD and studies are still being conducted that could show different results.

 Can my dog be given too much CBD?

 Yes, they can.
 If you choose to provide your pet with CBD, make sure to read all labels and packaging for the exact dosage and follow them closely.